paris-phan/course-scheduler/backend/README.md

 # Course Scheduler Backend

-A RESTful API backend for the Course Scheduler application, built with FastAPI and following a layered architecture pattern.
+A RESTful API backend for the Course Scheduler application, built with FastAPI, SQLAlchemy, and Google Cloud SQL following a layered architecture pattern.

 ## Architecture Overview